 COMPUTE

-EVM compatibility and multi-runtime support, allowing developers to use familiar tools and languages
+EVM compatibility and multi-runtime support, letting developers use familiar tools and languages

 DEMOCRACY